 Compared to the Anker Soundcore Liberty Air, the midrange is a bit less emphasized, which is very much in line with my personal taste.
 It fits well between high and low frequencies, voices sound present, but not too powerful – very good!
 Here, too, the TaoTronics Soundliberty 53 sounds very similar to its “Earbud” version, the TT-BH052.

 Last but not least, the TaoTronics TT-BH053 offers a solid bass.
 Compared to the TT-BH052 wireless Earbuds, it is marginally stronger and achieves somewhat lower frequencies in the sub-bass range, which makes the bass sound fuller.
 However, the Anker Soundcore Liberty Air, which “pushes” a little more in the ear, come even lower.

 The TaoTronics TT-BH053 headset works surprisingly well in practice.
-Although my conversation partners said that my voice sometimes sounds a bit tinny, this does not affect the intelligibility.
+Although my conversation partners said that my voice sometimes sounds a bit tinny, this does not affect the comprehensibility.
 In addition, the built-in microphones reliably filter background noise, and in the test there were hardly any interfering noises that have a negative effect on telephone conversations.